DrSnuggly/kotor-ii-switch-modding/README.md

 Star Wars: Knights of the Old Republic II (aka.
 KotOR II) easier, less confusing, and less cumbersome.

-**With these tools, we can now finally enjoy The Sith Lords: Restored Content Mod (TSLRCM) on Nintendo Switch!**
+**With these tools, we can now finally enjoy mods like The Sith Lords: Restored Content Mod (and others) on Nintendo Switch!**

 These scripts are by no means necessary, but they will help prevent common issues that can occur, especially when dealing with Aspyr's odd file structure